Bubble Watch: Are mid-majors going to get hosed?

 The knock on the Tigers is that that they're an efficient bunch beloved of the NET (having entered the game at Kentucky ranked a lofty No. 20) but that, oh by the way, Auburn doesn't actually beat any good teams.
 Needless to say, losing to the Wildcats at Rupp Arena by 27 points did zero to refute that school of thought.
 Bruce Pearl's men are now just 2-6 against SEC opponents listed as locks, should-be-ins or work-to-dos by Bubble Watch, and the wins came at home against Alabama and Florida.
 AU is shown as a No. 8 seed, and with three Quad 1 opportunities remaining on the schedule, there's still a chance for this team to both improve its position in the bracket and, yes, to shake its "all stats, no statements" reputation.
 (Updated: Feb.
 23)

 The Rebels let one slip away and lost at home to Tennessee 73-71.
 Kermit Davis was displeased by a charge drawn by Admiral Schofield on a Devontae Shuler 3-point attempt 30 feet from the basket in the closing seconds, and the coach's protests earned him a technical foul.
 The home crowd was predictably irate, but Bubble Watch is all about the whole-season big picture.
-First, Ole Miss will have an equally good chance at a signature win (an even better one, actually) when Kentucky comes to Oxford next week.
+First, Ole Miss will have an equally good chance at a signature win (an even better one, actually) when Kentucky visits Oxford next week.
 Second, the Rebels are being slotted on perhaps the No. 8 line in mock brackets, meaning this program's on the cusp of earning its best seed in either 17 or 18 years.
 Carry on, Coach Davis, you are working relative wonders.
 (Updated: Feb.
 28)

 Work to do

 Few at-large aspirants rely more heavily on forcing turnovers than Florida.
 The Gators have actually been outscored in SEC play on the "effective" (turnover-less) possessions recorded by both UF and its opponents.
-Nevertheless, the fact that Mike White's men have forced those same conference foes to give the ball away on fully 23 percent of their offensive possessions has evened those scales.
-Florida's expected to earn something in the area of a No. 10 seed, and when you fill out your bracket you might want to glance at that No. 7 seed's guards and how well they take care of the ball.
+Nevertheless, the fact that Mike White's men have forced those same conference foes to give the ball away on 23 percent of their offensive possessions has evened those scales.
+Florida is expected to earn something in the area of a No. 10 seed, and when you fill out your bracket, you might want to glance at that No. 7 seed's guards and how well they take care of the ball.
 (Updated: Feb.
 28)

 An eight-bid SEC is beginning to look fairly solid.
 Alabama did its bit to raise that probability by beating the league's ninth aspirant for a bid, South Carolina, on the Gamecocks' home floor.
 The win lifts the Crimson Tide to 17-11 overall and 8-7 in conference play.
 More importantly, Avery Johnson's team was being slotted in mock brackets for either a No. 11 or 12 seed before the South Carolina game but will now close its regular season with nothing but Quad 1 opportunities (at home against LSU and Auburn and on the road at Auburn).
 There are no proverbial bad losses to be had there, and this is still a team that beat Kentucky in Tuscaloosa.
 Yes, it's looking like the SEC might end up with eight bids, very likely no more and quite possibly no less.
 (Updated: Feb.
 26)

-Note: Editor's note: The NCAA tournament Bubble Watch has been updated through Thursday's games.